 Choosing CMMS software is never just about price.
 It's about performance, adoption, and whether the software actually supports your team on the floor, not just in theory, but in execution.

 Most vendors market low entry prices, but those numbers rarely tell the full story.
 Once implementation drags on, technicians avoid the system, or critical features are gated behind paywalls, the true cost becomes clear.
+And not just in dollars, but in downtime, disorganization, and missed work.

 For maintenance managers, engineers, and plant supervisors evaluating CMMS platforms right now, this guide was built for you.
-It cuts through the pricing confusion, breaks down the hidden costs, and lays out exactly what you should be paying for, and what you should be avoiding.
+It cuts through the pricing confusion, breaks down the hidden costs, and lays out exactly what you should be paying for and what you should be avoiding.

 And you'll also understand why the most affordable solution might not be the cheapest, but the one that delivers real execution on the floor, without complexity.